jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 The ```/etc/fstab``` file controls the automatic mounting of your filesystems at boot.
 Every time your system boots, technically each partition is remounted every time too.
 If you create your own filesystem and want it mounted automatically on boot, then you would need to add an entry here.
 The ```/etc/fstab``` file has 6 columns containing values listed here: ```<device> <mount point> <fs type> <options> <dump> <pass>```.

 An example entry could contain these values: ```/dev/sdb1 /mnt/data-drive  ext4  defaults  0   0```.
-Devices now are typically listed by their UUID, which can be found by typing ```ls -l /dev/disk/by-uuid```.
+Devices now are typically listed by their UUID, which can be found by typing ```ls -l /dev/disk/by-uuid``` or `lsblk --fs /dev/sda`.
 That is the actual command not a place holder.
 This is where the long strings you see in the ```/etc/fstab``` file in place of the device name.
 There are many options that can be set in the place of ```defaults``` as well, such as:

 1. sync/async - All I/O to the file system should be done (a)synchronously.
 2. auto - The filesystem can be mounted automatically (at bootup, or when mount is passed the -a option).
 This is really unnecessary as this is the default action of mount -a anyway.